How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 Fig Tree Pests or Disease

 Another solution to stop birds (or squirrels) from eating your figs is to place reusable mesh bags like these over each fig as it becomes ripe.
 While tedious, it’s effective!
-I don’t love draping traditional bird netting over fruit trees since birds and other wildlife often become entangled in it.
-A finer mesh insect netting could be used instead with less risk.
+You could also drape the entire tree with a fine mesh insect netting, but I don’t recommend using traditional “bird netting” as wildlife easily gets tangled in it.

 Other potential fig tree pests or disease include thrips, root knot nematodes, rust, and leaf spot.